eecs-autograder/autograder-full-stack/README.md

 docker-compose -f docker-compose-dev.yml build docker-compose -f docker-compose-dev.yml up
 ```
 This will start the development stack in the foreground.
 Note that you _usually_ won't need to rebuild the development stack.
 If you run into a situation where changes aren't automatically detected,
 kill the stack with Ctrl+C and rerun the two commands above.

 Times when a rebuild is required:
 - Changing the requirements.txt file in autograder-server
-- Changing the package.json file in ag-web-typescript
+- Changing the package.json file in autograder-website

 ## Finish setting up the database
 Run these commands in a _new_ terminal window.

 Apply Django migrations:
 ```